How to find your VAT certificate online in 3 easy steps

 Can someone else access my VAT certificate on my behalf?

-Yes, if you've authorised an accountant or agent to manage your VAT affairs, they can view your VAT certificate through their own HMRC online account.
+Yes, if you've authorised an accountant or agent to manage your VAT affairs, they can access your VAT account information through HMRC's agent services.
+Access depends on HMRC's permissions and service availability.

 What's the difference between a VAT certificate and VAT registration?

 VAT registration is the process of signing your business up for VAT with HMRC.
-The VAT certificate is the document you receive after you've successfully registered, which serves as official proof of your registration.
+A VAT certificate is the document you receive after successful registration, serving as official proof that your business is VAT registered.

 Disclaimer